 Torvill and Dean’s Boléro ice dance made them a national sensation, won them an Olympic gold medal, and earned them a record-breaking high score – as a TV audience of 24 million Brits tuned in to cheer them on.

-Now, a one-off ITV drama on Christmas Day will take us from Jayne Torvill and Christopher Dean’s early childhood right up until the moment they stepped out onto the ice at the 1984 Winter Olympics to perform that famous routine.
+And an ITV drama will take us from Jayne Torvill and Christopher Dean’s early childhood right up until the moment they stepped out onto the ice at the 1984 Winter Olympics to perform that famous routine.

 Written by Made in Dagenham’s William Ivory, the two-hour special stars Ackley Bridge’s Poppy Lee Friar as Jayne Torvill and Game of Thrones actor Will Tudor as Christopher Dean.